joekudsi/firstRepository-HelloWorld/README.md

 # firstRepository-HelloWorld
 This is my first try at working with repositories.
+I hope you like it.
+Then have an ice cream.